 }

-The elegance (if I may be permitted a moment of immodesty) is in the interleaving.
-With a 300/100/100 distribution, you get roughly 3 posts from follows, then 1 from liked-by-follows, then 1 from community, repeating.
+Interleaving carries the small elegance.
+With a 300/100/100 distribution, you get roughly three posts from follows, then one from liked-by-follows, then one from community, repeating.
 The relative proportions are preserved, but the content is mixed throughout the feed rather than segregated into sections.

 Detecting refresh requests

-The problem: when a user pulls to refresh, they want to see new posts at the top.
-But when they’re paginating through their feed, they want consistency—the same posts in the same order, just further down.
+Problem: when a user pulls to refresh, they want to see new posts at the top.
+When they are paginating through a feed, they want consistency: the same posts in the same order, just further down.

 // A larger limit and no cursor indicates that this was not a new-post probe,